-- The chance to sell jewelry and earn 30·50% commission
+- Sell jewelry and earn 30–50% commission

-- A chance to earn thrilling trips, acknowledgement, and incentives
+- Earn trips, acknowledgment, and incentives

 Another way you can get involved with Origami Owl is by hosting a Jewelry Bar.
 So what is a jewelry bar you ask?
-It’s an outlet to mingle among friends, family, even coworkers and to share a unique experience involving jewelry.
+It’s an outlet to mingle among friends, family, even co-workers, and to share a unique experience involving jewelry.

 - Earn free jewelry – yup you can work as an independent designer to start earning “Hostess Hoot Loot” that can be used toward free jewelry.

-- Discounts & rewards – Use Origami Owl’s Take Out Menu (also known as their catalog) to choose your favorite stuff and check out the Hostess Rewards chart to figure out how you can earn items on your wish list for absolutely no cash.
+- Discounts & rewards – Use Origami Owl’s Take-Out Menu (also known as their catalog) to choose your favorite stuff and check out the Hostess Rewards chart to figure out how you can earn items on your wish list for absolutely no cash.

 - +1 Equals More Fun – more names on the guest list for your Jewelry Bar means more earning potential for you.
 Invite everyone you know and ask them to bring a friend or two also.

 So the hostess rewards program basically gives people the chance to get discounted or free items.
 The jewelry bar has to be a minimum of $250 in retail sales and at least four guests must attend.
-If you spend the minimum you’re going to end up with one item at half price and an exclusive 20% discount.
+If you spend the minimum, you’re going to end up with one item at half price and an exclusive 20% discount.

-When a jewelry bar totals more than $1,000 you will have four half-priced items and an exclusive free item.
+When a jewelry bar totals more than $1,000, you will have four half-priced items and an exclusive free item.
 Commissions on charms, plates, and dangles is a generous 50%.
 All other jewelry commissions are 30% which isn’t bad at all.
 Another great aspect of Origami Owl is that commissions can be paid on a weekly or monthly basis.

 Some other stuff potential sales reps should know: